Parking lot across street from GR Downtown Market proposed

 Several downtown lots will soon be closed for new developments, including a movie theater.
 To address these concerns, the Grand Rapids Chamber of Commerce held a meeting Wednesday morning where businesses complained that there’s never enough parking and new parking isn’t built fast enough.

-City leaders with Downtown Grand Rapids Inc. say people should find alternatives to driving to work, like shuttling in or carpooling.
+Downtown Grand Rapids Inc. suggests people should find alternatives to driving to work, like shuttling in or carpooling.
+They say there’s plenty of options for getting into the city that would prevent it from being a “parking-only downtown.”